SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

 The below code shows how to include data using a `Ref` and registered `get_sampled_data` function.
 This example uses a very basic function which requires non-adaptive solving and sampled data.
 As can be seen, the data can easily be set and changed before solving.

 ```@example custom_component_external_data
+using ModelingToolkit
+using ModelingToolkit: t_nounits as t, D_nounits as D
+using ModelingToolkitStandardLibrary.Blocks
+using OrdinaryDiffEq

 const rdata = Ref{Vector{Float64}}()

+dt = 4e-4
+time = 0:dt:0.1
 # Data Sets
 data1 = sin.(2 * pi * time * 100)
 data2 = cos.(2 * pi * time * 50)